Traveler's guide to avoiding infectious diseases

 FOOD AND WATER SAFETY

-Drinking water that is not chlorinated enough or that is from areas with poor sanitation can lead to infection.
+Drinking untreated or contaminated water can lead to infection.
 Only drink the following liquids:

-Do not use ice in your drinks.
-Local water can be purified by boiling, or by treating it with certain chemical kits or water filters.
+Do not use ice in your drinks unless it is made from purified water.
+You can purify water by boiling it or by treating it with certain chemical kits or water filters.

 OTHER STEPS TO PREVENT INFECTIOUS DISEASES

-Frequently clean your hands using soap and water or an alcohol-based cleanser to help prevent infection.
+Clean your hands often.
+Use soap and water or an alcohol-based cleanser to help prevent infection.

-Avoid standing or swimming in fresh-water rivers, streams, or lakes that are contaminated with sewage or animal feces because they can lead to infection.
-Generally, swimming in chlorinated pools is safe.
+Do not stand or swim in fresh-water rivers, streams, or lakes that have sewage or animal feces in them.
+This can lead to infection.
+Swimming in chlorinated pools is safe most of the time.

 WHEN TO CONTACT A MEDICAL PROFESSIONAL

-Travelers' diarrhea is the most common infection caught while traveling.
 Diarrhea can sometimes be treated with rest and fluids.
-Your health care provider may prescribe an antibiotic to have if you get sick with severe diarrhea while traveling.
+Your health care provider may give you an antibiotic to take on your trip in case you get sick with severe diarrhea while traveling.

 Fairley JK, John CC.
 Health advice for children travelling internationally.
 In: Kliegman RM, Behrman RE, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 168.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 168.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.